The North East

 Goblin Forest Walk, Blue Tier

-A short loop from Poimena car park takes visitors through rainforest regenerating after the ravages of tin mining.
+A short loop from Poimena car park takes visitors through the rainforest regenerating after the ravages of tin mining.
 Goblin walk is the shortest and easiest of a series of tracks on Blue Tier for walkers and mountain bike riders.
-They offer a variety of experience, duration and level of challenge.
+They offer a variety of experiences, duration and levels of challenge.
 20 minutes (400m circuit).
-Weather may change quickly, suitable clothing essential.
+The weather may change quickly, so suitable clothing is essential.